dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 1, "x", A₁, b₁ ]) = λ(x : A₀) → b₀

+A decoder MUST reject the latter form if the bound variable is named `_`

-Decode a CBOR list beginning with a `2` as a ∀-expression.
-If the list has three elements then the bound variable is named `_`:
+Decode a CBOR array beginning with a `2` as a ∀-expression.
+If the array has three elements then the bound variable is named `_`: